Cippppy/amRadioTransmitter/README.md

-# electronics_final_project_2023
+# AM Radio Transmitter
-Final electronics project for spring 2023 - AM radio Balls
+This was the final project done for Electronics I by Christian Cipolletta and Thomas Rasa.

+## Results

+## Future Work